tantsandras/mm/content/podcastEpisodesFolder/the-man-who-solved-his-own-murder.md

   was funny because the
   guardian article was like, yeah, it was at the governor street.
-  I went to london once with my pals and we ended up in a taxi going back to our hostel where we were staying at this was before i lived here and i told the taxi driver that the hostel was on gross vendor street and he didn't get it at all he was like the what i was like the gross vendor street it's right by the thames he was like what the fuck are you talking about what do you mean i was like well if you just take us to the thames i'm sure we can work it out it's close to this tube stage and he was a yes okay when we got closer he was like oh you're trying to say grovner i was like is that how it's pronounced and i think he pissed himself he was laughing so hard end of anecdote are you peeing again no we just didn't find that funny i've heard the story before i know but the listener out hasn't sorry i thought you were expecting a reaction from me yeah but also like you're gonna have to follow
+  I went to london once with my pals, and we ended up in a taxi going back to our hostel where we were staying at.
+This was before I lived here and I told the taxi driver that the hostel was on gross vendor street and he didn't get it at all he was like the what
+  I was like the gross vendor street it's right by the thames he was like what the fuck are you talking about what do you mean
+  I was like well if you just take us to the thames i'm sure we can work it out it's close to this tube stage and he was a yes okay when we got closer he was like oh you're trying to say grovner
+  I was like is that how it's pronounced and I think he pissed himself he was laughing so hard end of anecdote are you peeing again no we just didn't find that funny i've heard the story before
+  I know but the listener out hasn't sorry
+  I thought you were expecting a reaction from me yeah but also like you're gonna have to follow
   [Laughter]
   [Music]
   [Applause]
-  i'm stage trained i know i know and scene okay so that wasn't funny moving swiftly on
+  i'm stage trained I know I know and scene okay so that wasn't funny moving swiftly on